rajeshelurii/Angular-Interview-Questions/README.md

 }
 ```

-### 138. What is the difference between Observables and Promises?
+### 138. :warning: What is the difference between Observables and Promises?

 **Answer:**
 - **Observables:**